 The Jardín Botánico Armando Dugand Gnecco is a peaceful oasis within the city of Barranquilla where you can connect with nature and enjoy native and exotic vegetation.

-Unfortunately, some of Barranquilla’s most interesting museums are temporarily closed, including the Museo del Caribe (Caribbean Museum), the Museum of Modern Art, and the Museo Romántico (Romantic Museum).
-Currently, we have no information when they will reopen but restoration should start in 2025.
+Unfortunately, some of Barranquilla’s other interesting museums are temporarily closed, including the Museo del Caribe (Caribbean Museum), the Museum of Modern Art, and the Museo Romántico (Romantic Museum).
+Currently, we have no information when they will reopen but restoration projects have already started for some of them.
 Please check recent user reviews on Google Maps to see if there are any changes.

 Photogenic Puente Pumarejo is an architectural marvel spanning the wide Magdalena River, and offering stunning views.
 Watch out for your belongings near the bridge, though.